British Council

 The British Council is a British organisation specialising in international cultural and educational opportunities.
-It works in over 100 countries: promoting a wider knowledge of the United Kingdom and the English language (and the Welsh language in Argentina); encouraging cultural, scientific, technological and educational co-operation with the United Kingdom.
+It works in over 100 countries promoting a wider knowledge of the United Kingdom and the English language (and the Welsh language in Argentina); encouraging cultural, scientific, technological and educational cooperation with the United Kingdom.
 The organisation has been called a soft power extension of UK foreign policy, as well as a tool for propaganda.

-The British Council is governed by a Royal Charter.
-It is also a public corporation and an executive nondepartmental public body (NDPB), sponsored by the Foreign, Commonwealth and Development Office.
+The British Council is governed by a royal charter.
+It is also a public corporation and an executive non-departmental public body, sponsored by the Foreign, Commonwealth and Development Office.
 Its headquarters are in Stratford, London.
-Its Chairman is Stevie Spring and its Chief Executive is Scott McDonald.
+Its chair is Paul Thompson and its chief executive is Scott McDonald.

 History

+1930s-40s
-1934: British Foreign Office officials created the "British Committee for Relations with Other Countries" to support English education abroad, promote British culture and fight the rise of fascism.
-The name quickly became British Council for Relations with Other Countries.

-1936: The organisation's name was officially shortened to the British Council.
+In 1934, the British Foreign Office officials created the "British Committee for Relations with Other Countries" to support English education abroad, promote British culture and fight the rise of the extreme ideologies of communism and fascism.
+The name quickly became the British Council for Relations with Other Countries.
+In 1936, the organisation's name was officially shortened to the British Council.

-1938: The British Council opens its first four offices in Bucharest (Romania), Cairo (Egypt), Lisbon (Portugal) and Warsaw (Poland).
+The British Council opened its first four offices in Bucharest (Romania), Cairo (Egypt), Lisbon (Portugal) and Warsaw (Poland) in 1938.
 The offices in Portugal are currently the oldest in continuous operation in the world.

-1940: King George VI granted the British Council a Royal Charter for promoting "a wider knowledge of [the United Kingdom] and the English language abroad and developing closer cultural relations between [the UK] and other countries".
+In 1940, King George VI granted the British Council a Royal Charter for promoting "a wider knowledge of [the United Kingdom] and the English language abroad and developing closer cultural relations between [the UK] and other countries".

-1942: The British Council undertook a promotion of British culture overseas.
-The music section of the project was a recording of significant recent compositions by British composers: E.J.
-Moeran's Symphony in G minor was the first work to be recorded under this initiative, followed by recordings of Walton's Belshazzar's Feast, Bliss's Piano Concerto, Bax's Third Symphony, and Elgar's The Dream of Gerontius.
+The British Council undertook a promotion of British culture overseas in 1942.
+The music section of the project was a recording of significant recent compositions by British composers: E. J. Moeran's Symphony in G minor was the first work to be recorded under this initiative, followed by recordings of Walton's Belshazzar's Feast, Bliss' Piano Concerto, Bax's Third Symphony, and Elgar's The Dream of Gerontius.

-1944: In August, after the liberation of Paris, Austin Gill was sent by the council to reestablish the Paris office, which soon had tours by the Old Vic company, Julian Huxley and T. S. Eliot.
+In August 1944, after the liberation of Paris, Austin Gill was sent by the British Council to reestablish the Paris office, which soon had tours by the Old Vic company, Julian Huxley and T. S. Eliot.

-1946: The British Council collected handicraft products from crafts that were being practised in the British countryside for an "Exhibition of Rural Handicrafts from Great Britain" that travelled to Australia and New Zealand.
+In 1946, the British Council collected handicraft products from crafts that were being practised in the British countryside for an "Exhibition of Rural Handicrafts from Great Britain" that travelled to Australia and New Zealand.
 The majority of the collection was sold to the Museum of English Rural Life in 1960 and 1961.

+In 1948, the British Council sponsored a tour by the Old Vic Theatre Company to Australia and New Zealand.
+The cast was led by Laurence Olivier and Vivien Leigh, performing a repertoire of three plays: Richard III, The School for Scandal, and Skin of Our Teeth.
+In Australia, the company gave 179 performances and were seen by over 300,000 people.
+The tour made a profit of about £40,000.